barbranoxie/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Copyright - Plagiarism

-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives

 You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.